LarsEKrueger/hunter-killer/README.md

 The planning takes time.
 Therefore, the spidertrons will walk in circles to evade spitter fire.
-Planning itself is done in the background, at a pace deermined by the game engine.
+Planning itself is done in the background, at a pace determined by the game engine.
 The computation is shared evenly between all spidertrons in *planning* state.
 Also, the planner can become distracted by pockets and peninsulas.

 If the target is destroyed during planning, the spidertron goes back to *idle* state.
-This checked every few seconds.
+This is checked every few seconds (configurable, see settings below).

 ## Messages